 Variations from the pre-approved closure schedules are only allowed when it is shown there are no viable alternatives to performing the work or that the other alternatives are distinctly inferior.
-The PLC is updated monthly to reflect changes to the traffic demand along the Turnpike.

 2.11 State Highway Patrol

 The Ohio State Highway Patrol (OSHP) continues to patrol the Turnpike under an agreement between the OTIC and the Director of the Department of Public Safety of Ohio.
 The OTIC, under this agreement, reimburses the State for all costs of the Turnpike patrol.
 Table 2.11.1 shows the contingent of officers designated to the Ohio Turnpike.